inder-tg/cpsClass/README.md

   4. ```rasterization_mosaicking.R``` rasterizes matrices which are output of ```bfast01_analysis.R``` and then create mosaics from these files.
 See details in the preamble.

-  5. ```plots.R``` makes plots shown in _Section 4.3.2 "bfast01classify: clasificando tendencias"_.
-Should users desire to replicate paper's output, some files are available upon request.
+  5. ```plots.R``` makes plots shown in _Section "bfast01classify: clasificando tendencias"_.
+Should users
+  desire to replicate paper's output, some files are available upon request.
 Should users want to utilize this script for their own purposes then some files must be created along the way.
 See instructions in preamble.

+  6. ```maps.R``` makes visualizations shown in _Section "RESULTADOS"_.
+See further instructions in preamble.

+# DISCLAIMER

+Object names used in these scripts made sense for us and our analysis, but must be changed accordingly to fulfill users needs.